Ritchie Blackmore: 2000s–present

 In subsequent albums, particularly Fires at Midnight (2001), which featured the Bob Dylan song "The Times They Are a Changin'", there was occasionally an increased incorporation of electric guitar into the music, whilst maintaining a folk rock direction.
 A live album, Past Times with Good Company was released in 2002.
 After the next studio album's release, an official compilation album Beyond the Sunset: The Romantic Collection was released in 2004, featuring music from the four studio albums.
 A Christmas-themed holiday album, Winter Carols was released in 2006.
 Through numerous personnel changes, the duo has utilized over 26 backing musicians on their releases.
 Blackmore sometimes played drums in recording studio.
 They choose to avoid typical rock concert tours, instead limiting their appearances to small intimate venues.
 In 2011, Night said, "We have actually turned down a lot of (touring) opportunities."

+A re-formed Rainbow begun performed European concerts from June 2016, lasted to 2019.
+The band featured metal singer Ronnie Romero, with Blackmore's Night band members such as keyboardist Jens Johansson and bassist Bob Nouveau.

 Blackmore's Night has released eleven studio albums to date, with the latest one being Nature's Light in 2021.

-A re-formed Rainbow performed three European concerts in June 2016.
-The concert setlists included both Rainbow and Deep Purple material.
-The band featured metal singer Ronnie Romero, keyboardist Jens Johansson and bassist Bob Nouveau.
+On the 12 August 2026, Blackmore joined Deep Purple in performing "Smoke on the Water".
+The one-off reunion, which occurred following Blackmore's request, marked his first performance with the band since 1993.